-A cohort of up to 15 students will be selected each year, for a total of 60 students maximum in the program.
+A cohort of students will be selected each year.
 Scholarship awards up to $5,000 annually are available for participants in the Zimmerman Scholars Program.

 Are you a future Phin?
 Be sure to submit your Admissions Application, too!

 About the Zimmerman Family Foundation

 The Zimmerman Family Foundation Inc. is a Jacksonville-based, non-profit organization devoted to many worthy causes.
 It was established in 1998 by Charles Zimmerman, chairman of the board of Far East Brokers and Consultants, Inc., a premier importer of promotional and seasonal general merchandise to the U.S. supermarket and drug industries, as well as a supplier of powerful marketing and logistics support.
 Due to its dedication to quality, innovation, service and trust, Far East Brokers today supplies more than 12,000 stores across the country and is considered an industry leader by many of the most successful retailers in the world.
 The Zimmerman Family Foundation represents the heart of their company and its desire to give back to the community.
 President and CEO of Far East Brokers, Morrie Zimmerman, is continuing that tradition and is involved in many of the foundation’s philanthropic efforts.
 Among them is the Zimmerman Scholars Program at Jacksonville University, which he, with the support of the Zimmerman family, helped establish.
 Morrie is also a valued member of the executive advisory board for Jacksonville University’s Davis College of Business & Technology.
 The foundation includes Morrie and his wife Chase, his parents Elli and Charles, his aunt and uncle Nancy and Seeman.
 All are valued partners in the future success of the university and the Zimmerman Scholars Program.